 In June 2007, the CICA amended Handbook Section 1400, "General Standards of Financial Statement Presentation", which requires management to make an assessment of a company's ability to continue as a going-concern.
 When financial statements are not prepared on a going-concern basis that fact shall be disclosed together with the basis on which the financial statements are prepared and the reason why the company is not considered a going-concern.
-The new section is effective for the Company on September 1, 2008.
-The Company is in the process of assessing the impact of this new section on its consolidated financial statements.
+In assessing the appropriateness of the going concern assumption, the standard requires management to consider all available information about the future, which is at least, but not limited to, twelve months from the balance sheet date.
+The adoption of this standard did not have a significant impact on the financial statements.